 Now tie your bakers twine as tightly as possible to create a secure fork pom pom.

-Cut along the OPPOSITE side of your knot.
+Now you need to cut all the loops.
+Start to cut along the OPPOSITE side of your knot.

 Doesn’t look THAT fork pom pom like yet, right?
 Well, I tied a second knot “just in case” and then….

-…fluffed it all up and already it is looking much more pom pom like.
+…fluff it all up and already it is looking much more pom pom like.
 Phew.

 Then use your sisters to trim and even out your fork pom pom and ….